When did people start fishing?

 After a while, the people on the end would walk towards each other and close up the net, and they would all carry it back to the shore.
 People fished this way in ancient Egypt, for example, when the Nile flood left many fish stranded in shallow pools of water between August and October.
 Probably the same thing happened in ancient Sudan, further south.
 There was another fishing season in May and June, at the end of Egypt’s dry season, when shallow pools of water made fishing easy.
 Mostly they caught catfish.

 With fishing boats

 If the water was deeper, you could also fish from small wooden boats or boats made from bundles of reeds, by dragging the net behind you for a while and then pulling it up into the boat.
-This is what Peter was doing when he first met Jesus, and that is what the people are doing in the Roman mosaic on this page.
-That’s fine for fishing close to the shore.
+In Egypt, people caught perch this way.

 Learn by doing: Go fishing! (but be sure to get permits).